 When you return to the southern end, board either Muni bus no. 28 or 29 (be sure to ask the driver if the bus is headed toward Golden Gate Park).

-Stretching from the middle of the city to the Pacific Ocean and comprising 1,017 acres, Golden Gate Park is one of the city’s greatest attributes.
-Since its development in the late 1880s, it has provided San Franciscans with respite from urban life—offering dozens of well-tended gardens, museums, a buffalo paddock, a Victorian greenhouse, and great grassy expanses prime for picnicking, lounging, or tossing a Frisbee.
+Stretching from the middle of the city to the Pacific Ocean, 1,017 acre Golden Gate Park is one of the city’s best endowments.
+Since its development in the late 1880s, it has provided San Franciscans with respite from urban life—with dozens of well-tended gardens, museums, a bison paddock, a Victorian greenhouse, and great grassy expanses prime for picnicking, lounging, or tossing a Frisbee.

 Have the bus driver drop you off near John F. Kennedy Drive.
 Walking eastward on JFK Drive, you’ll pass five of the park’s most popular attractions: Stow Lake, the de Young Museum, the Japanese Tea Garden, the California Academy of Sciences, and the Conservatory of Flowers.

-Despite the overall gentrification of San Francisco, the birthplace of the Summer of Love and Flower Power remains gritty.
-The several blocks of Haight Street lined with inexpensive restaurants and shops are popular with young and old nonconformists, who congregate on the sidewalk over beers, bongos, and buds.
+Despite the overall gentrification of San Francisco, the birthplace of the Summer of Love and Flower Power remains surprisingly gritty.
+For a several-block-long stretch, Haight Street is lined with inexpensive restaurants and shops popular with young and old nonconformists—as well as plenty of homeless people, who congregate on the sidewalk over beers, bongos, and buds.
 Spend at least an hour strolling up Haight Street, browsing the cornucopia of used-clothes stores, leather shops, head shops, and poster stores.
 There are some great bargains to be found here, especially for vintage clothing.

 After such a full day on your feet, you deserve a memorable San Francisco dinner, and Nopa is a great place to get it.
 Located nearby but off the tourist path, it’s got a vibrant bar scene, killer cocktails, and a fantastic menu offering “urban rustic” food—which translates to contemporary American cuisine with seasonal, farm-fresh influences.